3D Printing Material: Metal (binder jetting) Steel / Bronze 420SS/BR

 Our online hollowing optimization tool has the ability to calculate this automatically.

-serve as the drain for the excess powder material within the object.
+drain for the excess powder material within the object.
+The minimum

-The minimum size of these holes is determined by our website.
-Otherwise
+size of these holes is determined by our website.
+Otherwise it

 We kindly inform you that hollowed parts can not be plated.